SPT-Mod-Dev/SPT-Mod-Dev/README.md

             tier IV reduced ic cost to 102 from 108
  - Air-Ground radar strat bombing multiplier redued to 5% from 10%
  - Air-Ground radar II strat bombing multiplier redued to 7.5% from 20%

+#### Combat tactic
+ - Masterfull bliz cobat with increased to 20% was 10% attacker tactic damage decreased to 15% from 10%
+ - Guerilla tactic combatwidth reduced to 40% from 50%
+                   attacker tactic damage reduction increased to -45% from -40% defender tactic damage reduction increased to -35% from -30%

 ### 3.14.11 help